allmaps/allmaps/apps/cli/README.md

 #### Transform Resource Mask

-Transform SVG resource masks of input Georeference Annotations to GeoJSO Polygon using a GCP Transformer and it's transformation built from the GCPs and transformation type specified in a Georeference Annotation itself.
+Transform SVG resource masks of input Georeference Annotations to GeoJSO Polygon using a GCP Transformer and its transformation built from the GCPs and transformation type specified in a Georeference Annotation itself.

 This is a faster alternative for 'transform svg' where the resource mask from the Georeference Annotation specified in the arguments is also the input SVG.